carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 ~~~
-ch = Channel.of( chr1','chr3','chr5','chr7' )
+ch = Channel.of( 'chr1','chr3','chr5','chr7' )
 ch.view()
 ~~~
 {: .source}

-The first line in this example creates a variable `ch` which holds a channel object.
+The first line in this example creates a variable `ch` which holds a queue channel object.
 This channel emits the values specified as a parameter in the `of` method.
 Thus the second line will print the following:

 ~~~
 chr1